sanger-tol/agp-tpf-utils/README.md

 ## File Formats

-Both TPF and AGP file formats described here, contain the same information.
+Both TPF and AGP file formats described here contain the same information.
 AGP is the more appropriate format to use, since it was designed for sequence assembly coordinates, whereas TPF was for listing (cosmid, fosmid, YAC or BAC) clones and their accessions in the order that they were tiled to build a